mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 )
 ```

-^ That was a big step 2, but there's just one final step to deep link into a very particular state of the application, and it's the thing we basically get for free by properly modeling navigation as state:
+^ That was a big step 2, but there's just one final step to deep link into a very particular state of the application, and it's the easiest.
+It's the thing we basically get for free by properly modeling navigation as state:

 ^ We can just construct a piece of state that represents where we want to navigate and it hand it off to SwiftUI to let it do its thing.